What would you do if you could have two passports?

 Can you have two passports?

-Yes, but depending on the specific laws of each passport country regarding dual citizenship.
+Yes, you can have two passports, depending on the specific laws of each passport country regarding dual citizenship.

 How many passports can you have from different countries?